sean-lawless/computersystems/AppendixA.md

 c:/msys64/mingw32/share/openocd.
 Replace/Update any existing files.

 Then copy contents of 'bin' folder to c:/msys64/mingw32/bin, again replacing any existing files.

-### Alternatively to #4 and #5 you can build the latest openocd from Git.
+Alternatively to installing and upgrading OpenOCD you can build the latest from Git.

 ### Connect all UART and JTAG pins from SiPeed to the RPI.